UBC-MDS/trending_youtube_viz_R/README.md

 - Implement polar coordinate graph in ggplotly instead of ggplot2 for a more seamless dashboard integration
 - Add a tooltip for polar coordinate graph to show count of videos per segment
 - Distinguish between tooltip functionality for bubble graph
+- Colour-code bubbles in bubble graph by category

 ## License